Wanda Zuma

-Wanda Blaq Zuma (born September 7, 1991) is a South African actor, scripwriter and film director.
-He is best known for his starring role as Nkosi Zwide on e.tv telenovela House of Zwide and Mzansi Magic short film Shaka iLembe as Mawewe.
+Wanda Blaq Zuma (born 7 September 1991) is a South African actor, scripwriter and film director.
+He is best known for his starring role as Nkosi Zwide on e.tv telenovela House of Zwide (2021–2026) and Mzansi Magic cultural television series Shaka iLembe (2023–2024) as Mawewe.

 Early life

 Zuma was born on 7 September 1991, in Durban, KwaZulu Natal, South Africa.
 He attended Grosvenor Boys' High School where he obtained his matric in 2009 and studied drama at Creative Arts College, graduated in 2014.
 He furthered his acting formal training from the South African Film Institute and The Playhouse Company.

 Career

 Zuma began his acting career in theatres.
 He made his first television debut in 2018, where he appeared in SABC 1 drama series Uzalo as a hitman.
 He made his appearance in the television films Love and Maskandi and Young Adults, which were part of SABC1's NFVF Youth Films initiative.
 In 2019, he played the recurring role in Mzansi Magic short series EHostela alongside Wiseman Mncube.
 He also played the role of Mthunzi in Imbewu: The Seed.
 By 2020, he played the role of Detective Mthaka on the final season of Isibaya.

 In 2021, he played the lead role on fashion industry e.tv telenovela House of Zwide as Nkosi Zwide, the son of fashion designer "Funani Zwide" and "Faith Zwide".
 In 2023, he bagged the starring role on Zulu portrayal history movie Shaka iLembe as Mawewe.
 He appeared as Thapelo in Netflix drama series How to Ruin Love: The Proposal aired in 2024.
 By 2025, he played the role of Patrick in Showmax Kites theatre series and also playing the season 2 of Shaka iLembe.